rohan-rajput-01/Learning_Spark_Second_Edition/Inception_of_Spark.md

 4. Extensibility

 ### Speed
-Spark utilizes the hardware and mordern high performace software techniques to improve the speed and memory consumption by using memeory, concurrency, multicore, threading and concurrency to speed up the task.
+Spark utilizes the hardware and modern high performance software techniques to improve the speed and memory consumption by using memory, concurrency, multi-core, threading and concurrency to speed up the task.
-Spark builds query computation as Direct Acyclic Graph (DAG); its DAG scheduler and query optimizer construct an efficent computation graph that can useally decompose the tasa that are executed in parelllel across the cluster workers.
+Spark builds query computation as Direct Acyclic Graph (DAG); its DAG scheduler and query optimizer construct an efficient computation graph that can usually decompose the task that are executed in parallel across the cluster workers.
-Last is Tungusten code generator which generate a compact code which can execute the SQL query
+Last is Tungsten code generator which generate a compact code which can execute the SQL query
 ### Ease of the Use
-Spark provides a fundamental abstraction of a simple logical datastructure called RDD (Resilent Distributed Datset) upn which all other higher-level structure data abstraction as DartaFrames, Datasets are constructed.
+Spark provides a fundamental abstraction of a simple logical data-structure called RDD (Resilient Distributed Dataset) upn which all other higher-level structure data abstraction as DataFrames, Datasets are constructed.
 It provided transformation and actions as operation
 ### Modularity
-Spark provides various programming lenguage APIs to support Scala, Java, SQL and Python etc. It also has Spark SQL, Structured Streaming, MLlib, and GraphX.
+Spark provides various programming language APIs to support Scala, Java, SQL and Python etc. It also has Spark SQL, Structured Streaming, MLlib, and GraphX.
 ### Extensibility
-Spark focuses on its fast, parellel computation engine rather than on storage.
-It can store dasta in Cassandra, HBase, MongoDB, Hive and many more.
-DataFrameReaders and DataFrameWriters can be extended to read data from other sources like Kafkam Kenisis, Storange, and S3 into its logical data abstraction on which it can operate.
+Spark focuses on its fast, parallel computation engine rather than on storage.
+It can store data in Cassandra, HBase, MongoDB, Hive and many more.
+DataFrameReaders and DataFrameWriters can be extended to read data from other sources like Kafka Kinesic, Storage, and S3 into its logical data abstraction on which it can operate.
 ## Unified Analytics
 Spark provides a unified engine for all different types of analytics on a same distributed fast engine.

 ## Spark SQL
-This module works well with the structured data with CSV, JSON, ORC, Parquet and then construct perment and temprory tables in Spark.
+This module works well with the structured data with CSV, JSON, ORC, Parquet and then construct permanent and temporary tables in Spark.
-Spark MLlib : Spark comes with a library contaning common machine learning algorithms which can help to parellelize the operation on spark
+Spark MLlib : Spark comes with a library containing common machine learning algorithms which can help to parallelize the operation on spark
 ## Spark Structure Streaming
-It help to connect spark API to the various straming services like Apache Kafka
+It help to connect spark API to the various streaming services like Apache Kafka
 ```# In Python
 # Read a stream from a local host
 from pyspark.sql.functions import explode, split